teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/grains-glow-g2-mode/xbdghk-steel-scripting-power.md

 │ ═══ THE LOVERS' CHOICE ════════════════════════════════════════════════════  │
 │                                                                              │
 │ Team 06 (Virgo / The Lovers) teaches discernment: choosing the *right*       │
 │ tool, not the *popular* tool.
-We chose Steel over Babashka, Python, Node,    │ │ and Lua because it's the tool that will last.
+We chose Steel over Steel, Python, Node,    │ │ and Lua because it's the tool that will last.
 No runtime to deprecate.
 No    │ │ package ecosystem to fragment.
 Just Scheme semantics on Rust foundations.    │ │                                                                              │